-The cultural highlight of a visit to the Central Highlands is to hear the clashing and rhythmic sounds of metal gongs reverberating around the hillsides.
-Recognized by UNESCO in 2005 as “a masterpiece of the oral and intangible heritage of humanity,” the gongs are sacred and ceremonial instruments to the nearly 17 minority ethnic groups scattered throughout the provinces of the Central Highlands.
+If your clients visit the Central Highlands they will hear the clashing and rhythmic sounds of these metal instruments reverberating around the hillsides.
+Recognized by UNESCO in 2005 as “a masterpiece of the oral and intangible heritage of humanity,” the gongs are sacred and ceremonial instruments to nearly 17 minority Degar groups scattered throughout the Central Highlands’ five provinces.

 The culture of the gong plays a central role in the lives of these hill tribe people.
-Every family possesses at least one gong, which indicates the family’s wealth and prestige, and ensures their protection.
-Their belief system is a mix of ancestral worship, shamanism and animism although many have now converted to Christianity.
+Every family possesses at least one gong, which indicates the family’s wealth and prestige and ensures their protection.
+Their belief system is a mix of ancestral worship, shamanism, and animism, although many have now converted to Christianity.
 Their traditional beliefs, however, are still closely linked to daily life and the cycle of the seasons.
-They believe the gongs have the power to communicate between man and the deities of the supernatural world.

-Gongs are played at village ceremonies such as ritual sacrifices, the blessing of the rice, mourning rites and harvest celebrations.
-For every particular ceremony there are different arrangements and rhythms.
-The groups playing the gongs vary in size, as do the hand-held instruments themselves.
+Gongs are also played at village ceremonies such as ritual sacrifices, the blessing of the rice, mourning rites and harvest celebrations.
+For every particular ceremony there are different arrangements and rhythms, while the groups playing the gongs vary in size – as do the hand-held instruments themselves.

-In its new itineraries, Khiri Travel Vietnam can arrange a mesmerizing gong performance for visitors to enjoy.
-Our itineraries are about adventure and immersion in tribal culture.
-Meeting the people of the Central Highlands is a central theme of our tours.
-They genuinely welcome visitors and want their authentic traditions to be valued and preserved.
-The immense beauty of their communal rong house is the symbol of the Central Highlands and the welcome hall for every village.
+Khiri Travel Vietnam can arrange a mesmerizing gong performance for visitors wanting to explore the Central Highlands region.
+Our itineraries are about adventure and immersion in the tribal culture, and meeting the people of the Central Highlands is a core theme of our tours.
+Local hill tribes are genuinely welcoming of visitors and want their authentic traditions to be valued and preserved.

-Of course we will also take guests to lush tropical forests and plantations of coffee, pepper and rubber, the livelihood of many people in this area.
-With the exception of Dalat there are no luxury hotels in the Central Highlands.
-It is a destination for those who really want to experience “off the beaten track.”
-Travel with Khiri to Vietnam’s Central Highlands and guests will be rewarded with an unforgettable experience of natural beauty, genuine friendliness as well as authentic and captivating cultural traditions.
+Of course, we will also take guests to lush tropical forests and plantations of coffee, pepper, and rubber – crops which support the livelihoods of many people in this region.
+With the exception of Dalat, there are no luxury hotels in the Central Highlands, so it’s definitely a destination for those who really want to have an off-the-beaten-track experience.
+Travel with Khiri to Vietnam’s Central Highlands and you will be rewarded with the unforgettable experience of meeting genuine, friendly people, with an authentic and captivating culture.